-We do not have a "cut-off" date to enter the Kindergarten program.
 Our Kindergarten students are typically between the ages of 5-6.
 We rely on our Kindergarten admissions screening as well as other submitted application materials to help determine Kindergarten readiness.
 Students must turn 5 years of age by October 1 of the year in which they enroll in Kindergarten.

 What are the regular school hours?

 - Primary Division students (grades K-2) begin their day at 8 a.m. and end at 2:45 p.m.